AfiqNSE/docker/README.md

     processors=2
     ```

-  - Open PowerShell/command line as Administrator.
+  - Open PowerShell/CMD as Administrator, and run the command below.
     > NOTE: Other than Windows Home edition
     ```
     # Close all WSL terminals and run this to fully shut down WSL.